tum-pbs/pbdl-book/overview.md

 domain repeatedly, it can for instance make a lot of sense to once invest significant resources to train a neural network that supports the repeated solves.
-Based on the domain-specific specialization of this network, such a hybrid could vastly outperform traditional, generic solvers.
+Based on the domain-specific specialization of this network, such a hybrid solver could vastly outperform traditional, generic solvers.
 And despite the many open questions, first publications have demonstrated that this goal is not overly far away {cite}`um2020sol,kochkov2021`.